-Wolters Kluwer Examines President Joe Biden’s Tax Proposals Ahead of Presidents’ Day
+Wolters Kluwer examines President Joe Biden’s tax proposals ahead of Presidents’ Day

-When elected, many Presidents have been quite successful in getting a substantial portion of their tax proposals enacted in the first two years in office.
+What: When elected, many Presidents have been quite successful in getting a substantial portion of their tax proposals enacted in the first two years in office.
 President Joe Biden has divided his tax proposals into two efforts.
 The priority tax package he is looking to enact quickly focuses on immediate COVID-related relief for individuals and businesses.
 The longer-term tax package on which he ran and hopes to enact at some point during 2021 is focused on tax increases on wealthier individuals and corporations, tax breaks for lower income taxpayers, and tax provisions to promote domestic job growth and conversion to clean energy.

-As a top priority, President Biden proposes a relief package that includes provisions aimed at helping individuals who have lost incomes due to the COVID pandemic and businesses that have been forced to shut down or restrict operations.
+Why: As a top priority, President Biden proposes a relief package that includes provisions aimed at helping individuals who have lost incomes due to the COVID pandemic and businesses that have been forced to shut down or restrict operations.
 Many of these proposals are extensions of provisions enacted in 2020 to address the impact of the pandemic on the economy but which have expired or are scheduled to expire soon.
 The longer-term tax package for later in the year includes provisions that focus on growing the economy post-COVID.

 - $1,400 stimulus payments, including payments for children age 17 and over who are dependents and adult dependents